-If you want to learn kite, this is your beach.
-Here are the schools of this sport.
+If you want to learn to kite, this is your beach.
+Here are the schools for this sport.
 Obviously, there are also beach bars to eat or have a drink on the beach.

 Bologna Beach is the most famous of all.
 Here, you will find the Roman ruins of Baelo Claudia and an immense dune.

 In the part where the beach narrows (direction Tarifa), small coves form; here is the nudist area.

 If you like wild beaches, you will like the beach of the Germans.
 It is located in a very nice area, with chalets scattered on the mountainside.
 Although there are no services like the others, this beach is very visited.

 In the areas with the quietest sea, practice surf paddle, diving, and kayaks.
 Take boat trips.

 Nature parks surround Tarifa, so if you are a hiking lover, you will find routes to do.
 There are routes with different difficulties and lengths.